-White House physician says Trump 'may not entirely be out of the woods yet' in fight against coronavirus, but will be sent home
+White House physician says Trump 'may not entirely be out of the woods yet' in fight against coronavirus

 The president was admitted to Walter Reed on Friday evening after experiencing what the White House, at the time, described as “mild symptoms.”

-The president, upon being admitted to Walter Reed, had a fever, and according to a senior White House official, there was “real concern” about his “vitals.”
+Conley said that the president was "a little dehydrated" on Friday, upon being admitted to Walter Reed, and had a fever.

+On Friday, according to a White House official, there was “real concern” about his “vitals.”

 The president also has faced health scares throughout his battle with COVID-19, including two instances in which his blood oxygen level dropped suddenly.
 Doctors treated the president with a dose of the steroid dexamethasone in response.

-A normal blood oxygen reading is between 95 and 100.
 Conley said that Trump had a “high fever” and a blood oxygen level below 94% on Friday and during “another episode” on Saturday.

 But on Saturday, Conley said the president’s cardiac, kidney and liver functions were normal, and that the president was not on oxygen and was not having any difficulty breathing or walking.